AvAarsNS/GameOfLifeLegacy/NOTES.md

   "height": 20,
   "pattern": "GLIDER"
 }
+🙌- Make the API return the universe

-🙌 - Component: start a new game!
+- Component: start a new game!
--- Dimensions
+✅-- Dimensions
--- Glider
+✅-- Glider
 -- Blinker

+- Unit: add pattern to universe
+✅-- Glider